 We are supporting teaching colleagues in learning the skills and techniques needed to adapt these templates using gen AI (vibe coding).

-We have encouraged hubs of staff on related programmes to work together to develop new versions of the templates for use in their own areas.
+We have encouraged groups of staff on related programmes to work together to develop new versions of the templates for use in their own areas.

-We have established a community of practice whereby all good practice and design work is fed back in to the toolbox of templates available for all staff.
+We have established a community of practice whereby all good practice and design work is fed back into the toolbox of templates available for all staff to use.

-We are having many great conversations about pedagogy as a result of this new approach to digital resources - it looks like it is all about the webpage but it is really about the way they are used, and how we can produce resources that align with the tutors approach to teaching.
+We are having many great conversations about pedagogy as a result of this new approach to digital resources - it can look initially as though it is all about the webpage coding or the use of AI to provide shortcuts, but it's really about the way these tools are used, and how we can produce resources that align with the tutor's approach to teaching.

-Example 1: We are making many more explicit connections (in the form of hyperlinks but also, conceptually) between teaching and learning content within a module and between modules and levels.
+Example 1: We are making many more explicit connections (in the form of hyperlinks but also, conceptually) between teaching and learning content within a module and between modules, levels and courses.

-Some of our designs and content can be seen below...
+Some of our designs and content are showcased below...

 This section contains examples of our resource page designs